 - IDS Blog – A thought leadership extension of data center integrator and cloud services provider IDS, the IDS blog publishes a variety of tips and best practices on topics including disaster recovery, barriers to cloud services adoption, Clustered Data ONTAP (cDOT), Virtual Desktop Infrastructure (VDI), and Hyperscale Cloud.
 Like most of the remarkable blogs on data center technologies featured here, IDS is likely missing a lot of lead generation potential as its blog posts don’t have relevant calls to action at the end of each post.

-- IMPEX Technologies Blog – As an enterprise IT solution provider for data centers, the IMPEX Technologies blog has addressed a variety of areas including application centric infrastructure (ACI), cloud security, converged solutions, flash storage, Internet of Things (IoT), next generation data centers, and software defined data centers (SDDCs) – to name a few.
+- IMPEX Technologies Blog – As an enterprise IT solution provider for data centers, the IMPEX Technologies blog has addressed a variety of areas, including application-centric infrastructure (ACI), cloud security, converged solutions, flash storage, Internet of Things (IoT), next-generation data centers, and software-defined data centers (SDDCs) – to name a few.
 While all of the advice aims to help, IMPEX Technologies could make its blog more inviting with improved formatting and graphics – and capture more leads from its blog by creating contextually relevant calls to action and related landing pages to conclude each blog post.
-While IMPEX Technologies does have some document downloads promoted in its website sidebar, these are data sheets that would only appeal to the very small percentage of website visitors that are ready for a sales conversation on their first website visit.
+While IMPEX Technologies has some document downloads promoted in its website sidebar, these data sheets would only appeal to the very small percentage of website visitors ready for a sales conversation on their first website visit.

 - ipSpace.net: Internetworking perspectives by Ivan Pepelnjak – One of the few independent, non-corporate blogs to make this roundup, the blog for ipSpace.net: Internetworking perspectives is written by Ivan Pepelnjak – an expert on system architectures and internetworking technologies, a highly-prolific author of Cisco Press books, and one of the first few hundred Cisco CCIEs on the planet (#1354).
 Pepelnjak very regularly blogs about BGP, data centers, IPv6, IP routing, OpenFlow, overlay networks, SDN, security, switching, and virtualization.

-- SimpliVity Blog – As a provider of hyperconverged infrastructure that eliminates the cost and complexity of virtualized workloads, SimpliVity positions its products and solutions for CIOs, IT managers, application managers, and virtualization administrators.
-With its SimpliVity Blog, it publishes thought leadership on data efficiency and hyperconvergence, as well as company news.
-While some of the posts use subheadings and graphics to engage with readers, SimpliVity should be using this best practice across the board.
-However if SimpliVity wants to get highly-qualified leads from its blog posts, just as is suggested with most of the blogs in this roundup, SimpliVity will need to build out highly-relevant premium content, calls to action , landing pages, and conversion paths that convert website visitors into leads.
+- SimpliVity Blog – As a hyper-converged infrastructure provider that eliminates the cost and complexity of virtualized workloads, SimpliVity positions its products and solutions for CIOs, IT managers, application managers, and virtualization administrators.
+Its SimpliVity Blog publishes thought leadership on data efficiency, hyper-convergence, and company news.
+While some posts use subheadings and graphics to engage with readers, SimpliVity should use this best practice across the board.
+However, suppose SimpliVity wants to get highly-qualified leads from its blog posts.
+In that case, as suggested with most of the blogs in this roundup, SimpliVity will need to build out highly-relevant premium content, calls to action, landing pages, and conversion paths that convert website visitors into leads.

-- THE CONTINUITY COUNCIL - DATA CENTER BLOG -- As a data center colocation provider, that also offers disaster recovery office space and network services, FIBERTOWN targets health care, higher education, information technology, and oil and gas decision makers.
-Through its Continuity Council Data Center Blog, FIBERTOWN blogs primarily about data centers, its own data center construction, business continuity and disaster recovery.
-While most of the posts are well-formatted for skimmers and include attractive graphics, most posts are missing contextually-relevant calls to action at the end of each post, so engaged visitors can convert into leads for further nurturing.
-If FIBERTOWN’s sales team is craving more highly-qualified leads, adding calls to action, landing pages, and conversion paths should be relatively low-hanging fruit, given that FIBERTOWN has already identified four core buyer personas and is already creating remarkable blog content.
+- THE CONTINUITY COUNCIL - DATA CENTER BLOG -- As a data center colocation provider offering disaster recovery office space and network services, FIBERTOWN targets health care, higher education, information technology, and oil and gas decision-makers.
+Through its Continuity Council Data Center Blog, FIBERTOWN blogs primarily about data centers, its own data center construction, business continuity, and disaster recovery.
+While most posts are well-formatted for skimmers and include attractive graphics, most posts are missing contextually relevant calls to action at the end of each post so engaged visitors can convert into leads for further nurturing.
+If FIBERTOWN’s sales team is craving more highly qualified leads, adding calls to action, landing pages, and conversion paths should be relatively low-hanging fruit, given that FIBERTOWN has already identified four core buyer personas and is already creating remarkable blog content.

-- Tufin Security Policy Orchestration Blog – As the variety and intensity of security risks to data centers continues to mount, Tufin’s Security Policy Orchestration products and solutions automate and accelerate network configuration updates – and will keep networks secure and compliant.
+- Tufin Security Policy Orchestration Blog – As the variety and intensity of security risks to data centers continue to mount, Tufin’s Security Policy Orchestration products and solutions automate and accelerate network configuration updates – and will keep networks secure and compliant.
 In its Security Policy Orchestration Blog, Tufin combines company news updates with tips on application connectivity management, firewall auditing and compliance, firewall operations management, and security change automation.
-Unlike many of the remarkable blogs on data center technologies profiled in this post, the Tufin Security Policy Orchestration Blog actually includes contextually relevant calls to action at the end of many of its posts.
-For example, at the beginning and end of a blog post of Zen and the Art of Network Segmentation, there are text-based and button-based calls to action promoting its recording of the webinar on network segmentation in the enterprise.
+Unlike many remarkable blogs on data center technologies profiled in this post, the Tufin Security Policy Orchestration Blog includes contextually relevant calls to action at the end of many of its posts.
+For example, at the beginning and end of a Zen and the Art of Network Segmentation blog post, there are text-based and button-based calls to action promoting its recording of the webinar on network segmentation in the enterprise.
 That said, the recording was hosted on the Webinar provider’s website – which could make effective segmentation and lead nurturing more challenging.

 The Bottom Line on Data Center Technologies Blogs

-While most blogs about data center technologies are providing highly-remarkable tips and tutorials, nearly all are likely banging their heads against the wall when it comes to trying to tie leads and revenue to their blogging activities.
+While most blogs about data center technologies provide highly remarkable tips and tutorials, nearly all are likely banging their heads against the wall when trying to tie leads and revenue to their blogging activities.

 This is a shame because today’s buyers of data center services are doing tons of research online – via search and social – before they’re ready to engage with your company.
-As much as 70% of the buyer’s journey is now over, and 70% of their mind is already made up, purely based on how evaluators and decision makers search for solutions to their problems online.
+As much as 80% of the buyer’s journey is over, and 80% of their mind is already made up, purely based on how evaluators and decision-makers search for solutions to their problems online.

-However, nearly all of these blogs lack calls to action that are targeted at buyer personas and the buyer lifecycle stage.
+However, nearly all of these blogs lack calls to action targeted at buyer personas and the buyer lifecycle stage.

-What are your favorite blogs to read about when it comes to data center technologies?
+What are your favorite blogs to read about regarding data center technologies?
 Let us know your thoughts in the Comments section below.